 In the 1980s L.T. helped found the Rock Island Club-Arkansas Division to bring together former employees who, as I write this update in 2016, continue to meet every other month and for an annual picnic.
 He was passionate about the history of the railroad and maintaining the friendships he had with his former colleagues.
 In 1998, he was happy to see the building that had been the Rock Island’s North Little Rock depot, which sat abandoned and decaying for decades, was finally restored by the city.
 On May 12 that year he spoke at the rededication ceremony, wearing his old passenger uniform.

 L.T.
 Walker died June 18, 1999 at the age of 82, according to an obituary in the North Little Rock Times.
 But his incredible stories and details of working for the Rock Island live on in these recordings.
 I pulled 12 segments from the interview, which you can listen to below.
-Since originally uploading the files in 2002, I reposted them in December 2016 at a higher quality and with built in audio players.
+Since originally uploading the files in 2002, I reposted them in December 2016 at a higher quality.
 I’ve also added one additional segment on problems the Rock Island used to have with its river bridges in Arkansas.

 AUDIO: STARTING WITH THE ROCK ISLAND.
 L.T.
 Walker talks about how he came to work for the Rock Island in August 1942 and the student trips he made around the state to get certified.
 He also discusses many of the people he worked with.